Paladino-Langworthy race dominates Primary Day conversation

 Kathleen and Gene Stachewicz were outspoken in their frustrations with Gov. Kathy Hochul and bail reform, and wanted to show their support for state Republicans.

-"With this bail reform – it's just horrible," Kathleen Stachewicz said.
+"With this bail reform – it's just horrible," said Kathleen Stachewicz, who works in real estate.
 "I would not want to go to New York City as a tourist, and I can't imagine those poor people living there."

 The couple said that they fell on different sides in the Langworthy-Paladino race, but Gene, who spent his career in law enforcement, shrugged when asked if the disagreement bothered them.